cykrya/gigih-waste-bank/README.md

 ## Features

 - 🚪 Login and register menu to user account on Gigih Waste Bank
-- 📚 Education page ➡️ accessible from home and sidebar contains several articles to educate users in differentiating the types of waste
+- 📚 Education page : accessible from home and sidebar contains several articles to educate users in differentiating the types of waste
-- 👥 Profile button ➡️ Users can see their profile information and edit their profile
+- 👥 Profile button : Users can see their profile information and edit their profile
-- 💵 Transaction menu ➡️ include information about how many points users can earn from each kilogram item ➡️ and input token button which used by users to convert the token their get to points
+- 💵 Transaction menu : include information about how many points users can earn from each kilogram item and input token button which used by users to convert the token their get to points
-- 🪙 Points system which earned depends on the weight and type of waste that has been given to the waste bank
+- 💎Points system which earned depends on the weight and type of waste that has been given to the waste bank
-- 🔄 Redeem point ➡️ Users can redeem point they earn to things they want ➡️ contains redeem history when click time logo
+- 🔄 Redeem point : Users can redeem point they earn to things they want, contains redeem history when click time logo
-- 🕒 History page ➡️ Users can find out the history of the waste exchange transactions to the points they have done
+- 🕒 History page : Users can find out the history of the waste exchange transactions to the points they have done
 - 🏃‍♀‍ Logout from Gigih Waste Bank account

 ## Installation